 Example #5: Nobel Peace Prize Acceptance Speech (By Mother Teresa)

 “The poor are very great people.
 They can teach us so many beautiful things.”

 Example #6: Equal Rights for Women speech (By U.S. Congresswoman Shirley Chisholm)

 “As for the marriage laws, they are due for a sweeping reform, and an excellent beginning would be to wipe the existing ones off the books.”

 These prose examples have been taken from speeches where the writing is often crisp and persuasive, and suits the occasion to convey a specific message.

 Prose written in plays aims to be dramatic and eventful.

-While there have been many critical debates over the correct and valid construction of prose, the reason for its adoption can be attributed to its loosely defined structure which most writers feel comfortable using when expressing, or conveying their ideas and thoughts.
-It is the standard style of writing used for most spoken dialogues, fictional as well as topical and factual writing and discoursed.
-It is also the common language used in newspapers, magazines, literature, encyclopedias, broadcasting, philosophy, law, history, the sciences and many other forms of communication.
+While there have been many critical debates over the correct and valid construction of prose, the reason for its adoption can be attributed to its loosely-defined structure, which most writers feel comfortable using when expressing or conveying their ideas and thoughts.
+It is the standard style of writing used for most spoken dialogues, fictional as well as topical and factual writing, and discourses.
+It is also the common language used in newspapers, magazines, literature, encyclopedias, broadcasting, philosophy, law, history, the sciences, and many other forms of communication.